nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 ## quick sort

-quick sort is not stable and in place sorting
+quick sort is not stable and in place sorting but it uses the recursion stack which in worst case(already sorted) could be O(n) so it is not completely in place

 - explore 3-way quicksort for handling duplicates(TODO)
 - quick sort optimlization (TODO)